Reports & Exports

 Use lowercase hyphen-separated names that describe what happened: ticket-resolved, document-processed, lead-qualified.
 Avoid generic names like chatbot-call or llm-used.

-Go to Executive → Outcomes → New Outcome.
-An outcome definition has three parts:
+Go to Executive → Outcomes → Define Outcome.
+An outcome definition has four fields:

-Outcome name — What you're measuring.
-Examples: "Support ticket resolved," "Contract drafted," "Document processed," "Sales email sent," "Code review completed."
+Name — What you're measuring.
+Examples: "Support ticket resolved," "Contract drafted," "Document processed."

-The simplest outcome tracking uses Cognocient's outcome API.
 Call this endpoint from your application when a positive outcome occurs — ticket resolved, contract signed, document approved.
+Authenticate with your Cognocient proxy key.

 import httpx